Setting up musrfit on Different Platforms

 Qt

 A cross-platform application and user interface framework.
 Required version ≥ 4.6 (musredit) (see Qt).
-Currently the Qt5 is the main development part.
-Qt6 just kicked in, but is not widely available yet.
+Currently the Qt5 is still supported since some older distributions are not yet supporting Qt6.
+Qt6 is the main development part.
+Should be available on all new major distributions.

 Each of the following sections focusing on the installation of musrfit on the different operating systems will also give a brief introduction on the installation of the requirements before the actual musrfit installation is described.